-One of the goals of the Early Text Cultures project is to contribute towards the development of a common terminology and a framework of scholarly investigation of early text cultures that will take into account both the features shared by many such cultures and the unique traits that are specific to only one of them.
-However, even though there is no established methodological framework yet, there are certain observations and methodological assumptions at the foundation of the project that we hope to elaborate and improve as the discussion unfolds.
+One of the goals of the Early Text Cultures project is to contribute towards the development of a common terminology and a framework of scholarly investigation of early text cultures that will consider features shared across several cultures, as well as traits specific to individual cultures.
+The project is founded on certain observations and methodological assumptions, which we hope to develop and refine as the discussion unfolds.

 For example: Why did these texts emerge?
 Can we speak of universal text types?
 If so, to what extent are similarities in typological characteristics the result of similar socio-cultural factors?
 How did comparable functional niches favour certain types of textual formation, transmission and application over others?
 To what extent are similarities in text types the result of comparable material conditions?
 In what manner do similar developments in the role and training of scribes affect textual production?

-This seminar addresses these issues by looking into the patterns of emergence of common text types across different parts of the Ancient World, including Egypt, China, India, Greece, Mesopotamia, and the Levant.
-In particular, this seminar tries to understand the intended audience, the social contexts of textual production and transmission, and the structural patterns and performative features related to each of the text types.
-Comparable factors such as materiality, generic convention, and the role of scribes in different civilizations will likewise be taken into account.
+ETC addresses these issues by looking into the patterns of emergence of commensurate text types across different parts of the pre-modern world.
+In particular, we aim to understand the intended audience, the social contexts of textual production and transmission, and the structural patterns and performative features related to each of the text types.
+Comparable factors such as materiality, generic convention, and the role of scribes in different civilizations are likewise taken into account.